Chalk spray paint gets a lot of credit when it comes to DIY projects (and rightly so!) — but how about fabric spray paint?

 Can I apply fabric dye spray on denim?

 Yes!
 But you should purchase fabric spray paint specifically for this type of material so that it adheres successfully and lasts.
 We recommend the Marabu Fashion Spray – Cool Denim Set if you want to test the waters; this is a great brand and is available on Blick!

 How long will it take for paint to dry?

 On average, this shouldn’t take more than four hours.
-However, this will vary depending on the product/brand you select, material type, project size, etc. And of course, you often need to heat-set paint with a iron or machine dryer.
+However, this will vary depending on the product/brand you select, material type, project size, etc. And, of course, you often need to heat-set paint with an iron or machine dryer.
 Also, consider that aspects like humidity may impact how long this process takes.

 How should I preserve my fabric spray paints?